 Create a custom link type: In the Requirements Management Interface (RMI), create a custom link type for your test result file:

 Write a MATLAB function that implements the custom link type.
+The

-custom link type.
+GetResultFcnis implemented in the custom link type.
 For more information, see Links and Link Types.

 Save the function on the MATLAB path.